 The smaller free radicals, hydrogen, methyl, and ethyl are more stable than the larger radicals.
 They will tend to capture a hydrogen atom from another hydrocarbon, thereby forming a saturated hydrocarbon and a new radical.
 In addition, many thermal cracking processes and many different chemical reactions occur simultaneously.
 Thus, an accurate explanation of the mechanism of the thermal cracking reactions is difficult.
 The primary reactions are the decomposition of higher molecular-weight species into lower-molecular-weight products.

 Coke and bitumen are the final polymers.
 The molecules turn very large with significant cross-linkage.
 Hydrogen deficiency along with high molecular weight reduces their solubility in hydrocarbons.
-Cokes have a hydrogen to carbon ratio of nearly 2:1.
+Cokes have a hydrogen-to-carbon ratio of nearly 2:1.

-Commercial Thermal Cracking Processes
+Commercial Thermal Cracking Processes or Types of Thermal Cracking

-Visbreaking (viscosity breaking) is a mild thermal cracking operation that is used to reduce the viscosity of vacuum residue, other residues or even asphalt to produce low viscosity fuel oil.
+Visbreaking (viscosity breaking) is a mild thermal cracking operation that is used to reduce the viscosity of vacuum residue, other residues, or even asphalt to produce low-viscosity fuel oil.
 Visbreaking reduces the required amount of blending light gas oil as a cutter stock to meet the fuel oil specifications.
 In a typical visbreaking operation, a refinery residuum is passed through a furnace where it is heated to a temperature of 460~490°C under an outlet pressure of 90~100 psi or slightly above the atmosphere for a short time and quickly quenched and flashed in a plated column.

 Coking unlike visbreaking involves the complete thermal conversion of the residue feed into lighter products and coke.
 Coke is a heavily condensed hydrocarbon with more than 90% carbon.
 The feed is typically a residuum, and the products are gases, naphtha, fuel oil, gas oil, and coke.
 The gas oil may be the major product of a coking operation that is a primary feedstock for catalytic cracking units.
 The coke obtained is usually used as a fuel but special uses, such as electrode manufacture, production of chemicals, and metallurgical coke are also possible.